 There are three special vocational teachers in Haaga-Helia, who give special guidance for learning in questions relating to, for example, dyslexia.
 Special vocational teachers support the progress of your studies together with academic advisors and other teaching staff.
 They will provide you with a form to arrange special support for your studies.
 They will also conduct reading tests if needed.

 Do you exercise enough?
-As a member of Helga, you have access to the versatile Zone sports services!
-Unfortunately, on-campus exercise will remain suspended until the end of the spring season, but luckily there are dozens of online classes available every week.
+As a member of Helga, you have access to the versatile Zone sports services both on campuses and online!
 The class schedule includes for example pilates, yoga, body maintenance, and core workout.
 The Sports Pass also includes a license to use the Yogobe online yoga service as well as fitness and exercise rooms at polytechnics.
 You can use the services from Helga’s customer service!

 Is it difficult to start exercising?
 The Finnish Student Sports Federation OLL, has compiled tips on these questions among other things.
 You can read them in OLLs website.